A trained humanoid robot can perform human-like crossmodal social attention and conflict resolution: Robot Experiment

-The GASP architecture used in the experimental setup consists of the pretrained GASP ablated by removing the FER model.
-The original AVSP model of FER-ablated GASP is substituted by trained binaural DAVE as a sound source localisation model, with no need to fine-tune GASP.
-The robustness of GASP regarding its possibility of having its AVSP model changed for another pretrained model with no need of further fine-tuning was attest in~\cite{abawi2021}.
-GASP kept its high performance on saliency prediction even when its AVSP model was substituted by another pretrained saliency prediction model without the need of fine-tuning.
-Furthermore, the performance of GASP with the addition of a given pretrained saliency prediction model $\mathcal{M}$ was higher than that of $\mathcal{M}$ alone~\cite{abawi2021}.
+The GASP architecture used in the experimental setup consists of the pretrained GASP, excluding the facial expression recognition input stream.
+We replace the audio-visual saliency detector with DAVE's binaural sound localisation variant.
+Abawi et al.~\cite{abawi2021} show that replacing saliency predictors does not require re-training GASP, allowing us to use a sound localisation model in the place of a saliency prediction model without fine-tuning the sequential integration parameters.

-GASP receives as input four sequences of data, one sequence of consecutive frames of the original video and three sequences of feature maps, one for each model in the SCD part.
-For the sake of this experimental work, sequences of size $10$ were used (cf. timesteps $t^{\prime}_{0}$ to $t^{\prime}_{9}$ in Figure~\ref{fig:gasp}b).
-The number of frames received as input by each model in SCD varies due to the dissimilar nature of their original specifications.
-The SSL model receives a sequence of $16$ frames as input, and the GE and GF models, each receives a sequence of $7$ frames.
-A more detailed explanation on how the frames are selected based on the timestep being processed is provided in~\cite{abawi2021}.
-Regarding the audio input, a whole one-second chunk is offered as input to each of the audio 3D-ResNets of the SSL model regardless of the timestep.
-In this experiment, GASP was embedded in an iCub robot, which, in turn, was subjected to the same series of one-second videos the human participants were.
-In summary, the one-second chunk used as input to the SSL model's audio 3D-ResNets consists of the entire audio of an event.
-Different streams of audio are sent as input to each of the audio 3D-ResNets depending on where the audio signal originates.
+GASP receives four sequences of data as input, one sequence of consecutive frames of the original video and three sequences of feature maps, one for each model in the social cue detection stage.
+In our experiment, we capture sequences of 10 frames (cf. timesteps $t^{\prime}_{0}$ to $t^{\prime}_{9}$ in Figure~\ref{fig:gasp}).
+The number of frames received as input by each model in the SCD stage varies due to dissimilarity in their expected inputs.
+The sound localisation model receives a sequence of 16 frames as input, whereas the gaze estimation and following models receive sequences of 7 frames each.
+A more detailed explanation of how the frames are selected based on the timestep being processed is provided by Abawi et al.~\cite{abawi2021}.
+The auditory input is captured as a one-second chunk and propagated to each audio 3D-ResNet of the sound localisation model.
+In this experiment, GASP is embedded in the iCub robot and subjected to the same series of one-second videos as the participants.
+The one-second chunk used as input to the binaural sound localisation model corresponds to the entire audio recording per video.

-\paragraph*{iCub eye movement determination}
+\subsection{iCub Eye Movement Determination}